My Credentials and Professional Background

 As a Cat Music Researcher and trained music producer, my work explores how sound, rhythm, and frequency shape emotional states in cats.
 Before dedicating my work fully to feline behavior, I spent five years studying music production in London, a background that continues to directly inform my research.

-Living and working with over a hundred rescued cats, alongside a lifelong engagement with both cats and music, led me to notice something important: cats do not experience sound the way humans do.
+Living and working alongside over a hundred rescued cats led me to notice something important: cats do not experience sound the way humans do.
 Music that feels calming or pleasant to us can be overwhelming, unsettling, or even stressful for cats, particularly in indoor environments where sound is constant, enclosed, and often unpredictable.

 Understanding Cats Beyond What We See

-While certain music may feel calming or pleasant to us, it can be overwhelming, unsettling, or even stressful for cats, especially in indoor environments where sound is constant, enclosed, and often unpredictable.
+Living and working alongside over a hundred rescued cats led me to notice something important: cats do not experience sound the way humans do.
+Music that feels calming or pleasant to us can be overwhelming, unsettling, or even stressful for cats, particularly in indoor environments where sound is constant, enclosed, and often unpredictable.

 Methodology